chelate/Tomoko.jl/README.md

 ```

  It's cool that Julia lets you do this, but there's a tradeoff, and that is your session becomes dependent on your `eval`-history.
 From a functional programming persepctive, this is a bad idea.
 This design was chosen to keep the statistic-gathering machinery as global variables to avoid having to pass yet another argument to the simulation functions and to make sure that the name and function are intrinsincally linked.

+All in all, the advantages of the current design, memory and siplicity of commands are outweighed by flexibility of design and fineness of control offered by alternatives.
+On the memory footprint for reasonable (read: useful) `PopState`'s ended up being the same order of magnitude as that for the sufficient statistics: 1000 or so (individuals), with 512-bit genomes is not much worse than 512 and change statistics, made up of 64 length floats.
+In the future, the `PopState` post-processing statistics construction machinerery will be seperated from the simulation machinery.

 # Extending and contributing
 In the end it's impossible to design a user interface that can do everything from the REPl.
 To run the experiment you need to run to answer your scientific questions, you will probably have to look at the source and see what's there, dev and modify the package to suit your needs.